pingcap/mysql-tester/README.md

 ## Requirements

 - All the tests should be put in [`t`](./t), take [t/example.test](./t/example.test) as an example.
 - All the expected test results should be put in [`r`](./r).
-Result file has the same file name with the corresponding test file, but with a `.result` file suffix, take [r/example.result](./r/example.result) as an examle.
+Result file has the same file name with the corresponding test file, but with a default `.result` file extension, it can be changed by `-extension`, take [r/example.result](./r/example.result) as an examle.

 ## How to use